 Lake Mistletoe is just a 27-kilometer drive (16.8 miles) from Te Anau right near the Te Anau Downs foreshore.

-For those not hiking the Milford Track though, Te Anau Downs offers you a chance to get out and see Lake Te Anau from another view.
+For those not hiking the Milford Track though, Te Anau Downs still offers a fantastic chance to get out and see Lake Te Anau from a unique angle.
 You can walk out onto the jetty and capture stunning reflections and views of the mountains.
-If you’re early enough this place can be very quiet which I love!
+If you’re early enough, this place can also be very quiet, which I love.

 Fancy a hike while you’re in the area?
-Why not test out the East Eglinton Track.
-Be warned, this is a challenging track and only recommend for experienced hikers.
-A high fitness level and experience in the backcountry is required and you’ll also need to cross a river on this track.
+Why not test out the East Eglinton Track?
+Be warned though, this 2-hour one-way track is challenging and only recommended for experienced hikers.
+A high fitness level plus experience in the backcountry is required and you’ll also need to cross a river on this track.

 Seeing as the walk is so flat and quick it’s a perfect walk for the whole family.
 The pull-off is well signposted on Milford Road and it’s about 56 kilometers (34.8 miles) north of Te Anau.

-The Key Summit hike is at the Southern end of the very famous Routeburn Track.
-This track combines rainforest with panoramic mountain scenery making it a firm favorite with tourists to Milford Sound.
-The track gains a slow and steady elevation of 400 meters but you will be rewarded with stunning views when you emerge from the forest after the climb.
-There’s even a small tarn ([pictured above) near the top which gives off beautiful reflections.
+The track gains a slow and steady elevation of 400 meters (1,312 feet), but you’ll be rewarded with stunning views when you emerge from the forest after the climb.
+There’s even a small tarn (pictured above) near the top which gives off beautiful reflections.

 For those who don’t plan on hiking in Fiordland National Park, there aren’t many chances to star down into deep valleys.
 For that reason, a stop at Pops View Lookout is a must!